The Pros & Cons of Different Types of Health Insurance

 Affordable Care Act Insurance (Obamacare)

-- Mandatory that plans possess 10 essential benefits including mental health and maternity.
+- Plans possess 10 essential benefits including mental health and maternity.

 - Some people are able to qualify for out-of-pocket costs and premium subsidies.